Thrice: Horizons/East & Horizons/West (2021–present)

 On July 20, 2021, Thrice released a single, "Scavengers".
 On the same day, they also announced their new album Horizons/East via Epitaph Records to be released digitally on September 17, 2021, with a physical release on October 8, 2021.
 In an Interview on the new record the band announced that they had actually written 20 songs, of which only 10 were included on the record.
 The rest was announced to be released on a companion record called Horizons/West.

 On May 17, 2022, Thrice released a single, "Dead Wake", recorded during the Horizons/East sessions but never made the album.
 They released another B-side on September 20, 2022, called "Open Your Eyes and Dream".

 In honor of the 20th anniversary of The Artist in the Ambulance, the band released a rerecorded version of the album on February 1, 2023, with new instrumentation and vocals, as well as guest spots from Andy Hull of Manchester Orchestra, Sam Carter of Architects, Ryan Osterman of Holy Fawn, Chuck Ragan of Hot Water Music, Mike Minnick of Curl Up and Die and Brian McTernan, who had produced the original album.
 "We know that playing the revisionist is a dangerous game," said Dustin Kensrue, "so we were always a little uneasy about trying to go back and mess with something that people loved, people who had none of the hangups about the record that we did.
 But, since we decided to do this anyway, we tried to let that wariness guide us in how we approached the record, and in the end we decided to make very minimal structural changes."

 On July 22, 2025, a single, "Gnash", was released, along with the official announcement of Horizons/West after four years, which was released on October 3, 2025.
 A fall tour was also announced, which will start in San Diego, California on October 17th, 2025, and conclude in Anaheim, California on November 25th.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September, as well as all five stops of the 2026 Vans Warped Tour: Washington, D.C.
+(June 13-14), Long Beach, CA (July 25-26), Montreal, QC (Aug.
+21-22), Mexico City, MX (Sept.
+12-13), and Orlando, FL (Nov.
+14-15).
+At Warped Tour in Washington D.C. the band spoke to Valentino Petrarca from The Aquarian and hinted at an anniversary show for To Be Everywhere Is To Be Nowhere.